zefoy/ngx-quill-wrapper/README.md

 [autoToolbar]           // Only show toolbar when the editor is focused.
                         // Allows using same toolbar for multiple editors.

+[realToolbar]           // Use toolbar as it is without cloning the node.

 [useQuillClass]         // Use quill class (use provided default styles).

 (valueChange)           // Event handler for the input value change event.